FoodchainStats/ukfsr-docs/README.md

                            "--reference-links"))
 ```

 Then check the md output.
+The file 01-text-style-guide.Rmd pulls this md file in
+when the site is built.
 You must remove any level 1 headings, else it will
 mess up the website structure.
 If there is any fancy formatting it might also
 mess up the output, so check before pushing the output to Github.